Photios I of Constantinople: Patriarch of Constantinople

 Basil I died in 886 injured while hunting, according to the official story.
 Warren Treadgold believes that this time the evidence points to a plot on behalf of Leo VI, who became emperor, and deposed Photios I, although the latter had been his tutor.
-Photios I was replaced by the Byzantine emperor's brother Stephen I of Constantinople and sent into exile to the monastery of Bordi in Armenia.
+Photios I was replaced by the Byzantine emperor's brother Stephen I of Constantinople and sent into exile to a monastery in Armenia.
 It is confirmed from letters to and from Pope Stephen V that Leo VI extracted a resignation from Photios I. In 887, Photios I and his protégé, Theodore Santabarenos, were put on trial for treason before a tribunal headed by senior officials, headed by Andrew the Scythian.
 Although the sources sympathetic to Photios I give the impression that the trial ended without a conviction, the chronicle of Pseudo-Simeon clearly states that Photios was banished to the monastery of Gordon, where he later died.
 Latin sources confirm that while he did not die in a state of complete excommunication, having been reinstated by a council which was approved by Pope John VIII, his ecclesiastical career was viewed in utter disgrace by Catholic authorities and many of his theological opinions were condemned posthumously.
 Yet it appears that he did not remain reviled for the remainder of his life.

 Photios I continued his career as a writer throughout his exile, and Leo VI probably rehabilitated his reputation within the next few years; in his Epitaphios on his brothers, a text probably written in 888, the Emperor presents Photios I favorably, portraying him as the legitimate archbishop, and the instrument of ultimate unity, an image that jars with his attitude to the patriarch in the previous year.
 Confirmation that Photios was rehabilitated comes upon his death—according to some chronicles, his body was permitted to be buried in Constantinople.
 In addition, according to the anti-Photian biographer of Ignatius, partisans of the ex-patriarch after his death endeavored to claim for him the "honor of sainthood".
 Furthermore, a leading member of Leo VI's court, Leo Choirosphaktes, wrote poems commemorating the memory of several prominent contemporary figures, such as Leo the Mathematician and the Patriarch Stephen I, and he also wrote one on Photius.
 Shaun Tougher notes, however, that "yet Photius I's passing does seem rather muted for a great figure of Byzantine history [...]
 Leo VI [...] certainly did not allow him back into the sphere of politics, and it is surely his absence from this arena that accounts for his quiet passing."